zuixjs/zuix-web-starter/source/pages/docs/quick-start/index.md

 convention is adopted here.
 Optionally it's also possible to specify [front matter data](../pages-layout) using the `-fm` option.

-For example, the following code will add a new page in a section called "blog":
+For example, the following command will add a new page in a section called "blog" also enabling Material Design styles (mdl) and code highlighter:

 ```shell
 zx add -s blog -n my-first-blog-post -fm "options: mdl highlight"